10 Oct Barcelona Real Estate under threat ? – Catalonia Referendum 2017

 How will the real estate market be affected if Catalonia gains independence?

-Some have suggested that Catalonian autonomy could be a cause for concern for the real estate market.
+Some have suggested that the region’s autonomy could be a cause for concern for the real estate market.
 Detachment from wider Spain would mean separation from the European Union and could potentially destabilise the economy.

-In addition, a potential drop in property prices could provide buyers with the ideal opportunity to invest.
+In addition, a potential drop in property prices, caused by Catalonia Referendum, could provide buyers with the ideal opportunity to invest.

 Will Catalonia gain independence?

-This is not to say that Catalonia will never become independent.
-Their relationship with Spain has never been entirely harmonious, with the events of this October alongside 2014’s unofficial vote for independence serving as just two examples of their lengthy struggle.
+This is not to say that the region will never become independent.
+Their relationship with Spain has never been entirely harmonious.
+And with the events of 2017 alongside 2014’s unofficial vote for independence serving as just two examples of their lengthy struggle.
+Now with the Catalonia referendum in 2017 it’s getting more and more complicated.

 Nevertheless, Casamona believes that Barcelona, with its history, culture and vibrant atmosphere, still has a great deal to offer to future buyers, and that we must not rush to any conclusions.